By Lisa Brock, Senior Editor

 This notion of living in “Occupied Territory” hit home acutely for Mizzou students, many of who grew up in the Ferguson/St. Louis area.
-Jonathan Butler was particularly outraged that black people, both on and off of campus, were experiencing “racially motivated … murders, assaults, and other things while the university leadership remained silent.”
+Jonathan Butler was particularly outraged that black people, both on and off of campus, were experiencing “racially motivated… murders, assaults, and other things while the university leadership remained silent.”
 It was not until the Mizzou football team and their coaches of this Division One institution threatened to boycott the season that university President Timothy Wolfe stepped down.
 Since his appointment in February 2012, Wolfe had been an unpopular President.
-A corporate appointee with no higher education experience, he closed the esteemed University of Missouri Press and attempted to cancel insurance polices for graduate students.
+A corporate appointee with no higher education experience, he closed the esteemed University of Missouri Press and attempted to cancel insurance policies for graduate students.
 Thus, his resignation was the result of multiple sites of pressure.

-In his bizarre resignation speech Wolfe stated, “This is not the way change comes about….” and “We stopped listening to each other.”
+In his bizarre resignation speech, Wolfe stated, “This is not the way change comes about….” and “We stopped listening to each other.”
 Yet, it was his administration’s reluctance to “hear” the concerns of black students (and others) that unleashed the protests.
-By default, protest became the only way for students to be heard.
-Ironically, it is common for institutions to claim change as an institutional initiative after it has occurred, although change that benefits people of color, like in other parts of US society, comes only after protest or some sort of disruption.
+By default, the protest became the only way for students to be heard.
+Ironically, it is common for institutions to claim change as an institutional initiative after it has occurred, although change that benefits people of color, like in other parts of US society, comes only after a protest or some sort of disruption.
 This dynamic has been a source of frustration for students.

 A student once asked me, “Why didn’t they love us enough before we protested?
 I would have preferred that.”
 When I asked why, she said, “because love coming under duress is probably not sincere.”

-This inability or unwillingness to hear black and other marginalized students is pervasive.
+This inability or unwillingness to hear black and other marginalized students are pervasive.
 The fact that 82 student-led remonstrations occurred in a month points to a system-wide crisis especially at Historically White Colleges and Universities (HWCUs), also called Predominantly White Institutions (PWIs).
-The demands made by the current coalitions are varied but have similar thrusts: more faculty and staff of color, non-Eurocentric curricular innovation, institution-wide anti-racist training, intercultural competency as part of assessment and promotion for faculty, safe space centers, greater mental heath supports, removal of racist symbols, and conduct protocols that hold those who practice racist/hate speech and actions accountable.
+The demands made by the current coalitions are varied but have similar thrusts: more faculty and staff of color, non-Eurocentric curricular innovation, institution-wide anti-racist training, intercultural competence as part of assessment and promotion for faculty, safe space centers, greater mental health supports, removal of racist symbols, and conduct protocols that hold those who practice racist/hate speech and actions accountable.